Sandy1811/ParlAI/resources/book_ride/nlu_training_data.md

 - Alright Johnny, wait while i book a ride for
 - Alright, Timbo, wait while i find a ride for you.

+## intent:ride_inform_nothing_found
+- Sorry, but I couldn't find anything
+- There are no rides available that match your criteria.
+- Looks like your search didn't return anything
+- Very sorry, but I didn't find a ride for you.
+- Your search was not successful.
+- No rides found
+- No rides that match your criteria, sorry!
+- There are no rides matching your search criteria.
+- I am really sorry, but I couldn't find a ride that matches your search criteria.
+- There is currently no ride available that matches your criteria.
+- Nothing found.
+- I didn't find anything.
+- Nothing matches your search criteria.

 ## intent:anything_else
 - Anything else I can help you with?
 - Is there anything else you would like me to do?